Installation

 - ./seaweed-config.json:/seaweed-config.json:ro

-6. Configure HTTPS / reverse proxy
+5. Configure TLS / reverse proxy

 By default, the df-frontend